Backup command

 Migration of Data from one File System to another:

-We can able to migrate the data using rsync method,
+We can able to migrate the data using the rsync method,

-Once the Data copied with attributes by rsync, we need to change the owner of new directory
+Once the Data is copied with attributes by rsync, we need to change the owner of the new directory

-According with Postgres Version, Path of conf file has been located.
+According to the Postgres Version, the Path of the conf file has been located.
 For Instance, we are using version 14.

 . . .